-When webmasters say “I want to check my rankings”, they usually mean the Google SERP position for their pages for a given query.
+When people say “I want to check my rankings,” they usually mean their ranking position in Google search results for a specific keyword.

 But it’s a little deeper than that.